TymonZ/digital-garden-jekyll-template/_notes/links/other-gardens.md

 Cool digital gardens I found.

-* [Piotr Gaczkowski's garden](https://garden.doomhammer.info/) - garden with notes about books, usually on the topics of philosophy finances and personal development.
+* [Piotr Gaczkowski's garden](https://garden.doomhammer.info/) - garden with notes about books - usually on the topics of philosophy finances and personal development - and cocktail recipes.

 * [V-OS](https://v-os.ca/) - not exactly a garden, but a *AMAZING* portfolio website.